Best Places to Keep Your Emergency Fund

 Several things make the high-yield savings account different from a traditional savings account.
 First, high-yield savings accounts tend to offer a higher annual percentage yield or APY on deposits, as their name suggests.
 What that means for you is that your money earns more interest over time.

 Another key difference is that high-yield savings accounts may carry fewer fees than regular savings accounts.
 For instance, you may not pay a minimum balance or monthly maintenance fee.
-High-yield accounts can, however, still charge an excess withdrawal penalty if you make more than six eligible withdrawals per month.

 Where do you find high-yield savings accounts?
 Brick-and-mortar banks can offer them but you may find more variety when considering an online bank instead.
 The pros of opening a high-yield savings account with an online bank include: